 Golestan Palace

-LocationGolestan Palace, a UNESCO site in Tehran, Iran, suffered damage in recent US-Israeli strikes during wartime.
+LocationGolestan Palace, a UNESCO site in Tehran, Iran, has been damaged in recent US-Israeli strikes during wartime.

 7 Days:0